Common Frustrations with Outsourcing Provider & How to Avoid Them

 Some failures stem from misalignment between the company and the vendor.
 Others arise from unclear expectations, weak oversight, or gaps in communication.
 Technology limitations and cultural differences also play a role.
 Regardless of the scenario, most outsourcing breakdowns can be traced back to a handful of preventable issues.

 Understanding these common pitfalls is the first step toward building stronger, more predictable outsourcing relationships.
-Below are the key reasons outsourcing fails, along with the practical steps organizations can take to avoid them.
+Let us understand the key reasons outsourcing fails, along with the practical steps organizations can take to avoid them.

 1.Language Barriers and Cultural Misalignment